A year ago, Dad went into residential care.

 Sometimes, he will point to a photo of mum.
 He knows she has passed away, but he still has a deep sense that she was part of his life.

 His room comes with a kitchenette.
-We can make a cup of tea and sit with him; listening to the music, sharing the moment.
+We can make a cup of tea and sit with him; we listen to the music, sharing the moment.

 He has two windows looking out onto a quiet street.
 Here he can see children playing and everyday comings and goings: people hanging out washing, cats on fences, birds in the trees, cars driving past.
 And, behind that is the hillside where he would have played when he was a child.